shivshankardayal/Kunjika/README.md

 I am working on a series of tests for different topics related to programming language which should be accessible in near future.

-Kunjika is quite stable now but I have yet to do a beta release.
+Kunjika is quite stable now and a beta release has been done.